tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Unity SDK/接口文档_intl.md

 ### Member status change
 Notification about this event is sent only when the status changes.
 To obtain member status in real time, cache it when receiving notifications at a higher layer.
 The event message ITMG_MAIN_EVNET_TYPE_USER_UPDATE is returned.
-The parameter "intent" includes event_id and user_list.
+The parameter "openIdList" includes event_id and user_list.
 The event message is identified in the OnEvent function.
 Notifications for audio events are subject to a threshold and a notification is sent only when this threshold is exceeded.
 The notification "A member stops sending audio packets" is sent when audio packets are not received after 2 seconds.

 |event_id     | Description | Maintenance |